Julzpeter/Pitches/README.md

 * User can log out when done

 ## Getting Started
+* You require a minimum python version 3.6 to run the application
 * Clone or download the Repo
 * Read the specs and requirements files and Install all the requirements.
 * Edit the start.sh file with your api key from the news.org website
 * Run chmod a+x start.py
 * Run ./start.py
 * Access the application through localhost:5000
+* Deploying to heroku make sure you have requirements.txt

+## creating a virtual environment
+* python3.7 -m venv --without-pip virtual
+* source virtual/bin/activate

 # BDD